The Standard Formula: A Guide to Solvency II – Chapter 11: The Valuation of Assets and Liabilities

 Deferred Taxes

-There are some modifications to the IAS 12 rules.
-Other than in respect of deferred tax assets deriving from the carry-forward of unused tax credits or unused tax losses, deferred tax assets are valued as the difference between the tax basis and the Solvency II valuation — not the IFRS valuation.344
+Solvency II requires insurers to recognise and value deferred taxes if they relate to an asset or liability that is recognised for solvency or tax purposes under Solvency II.574 There are some modifications to the IAS 12 rules.
+Other than in respect of deferred tax assets deriving from the carry forward of unused tax credits or unused tax losses, deferred tax assets are valued as the difference between the tax basis and the Solvency II valuation — not the IFRS valuation.575

 Finance Leases

 For finance leases, Solvency II generally requires insurers to apply a fair value method.
-This is slightly different from IFRS, which measures finance leases as an asset and liability using the lower of fair value and present value of the minimum lease payment in some circumstances.346
+This is slightly different from IFRS, which measures finance leases as an asset and liability using the lower of fair value and present value of the minimum lease payment in some circumstances.577

 Property, Plant and Equipment